Orders of Service

 People: For the victims of war, hunger, fear, injustice, and oppression.

-Intercessor: For all who are in danger, sorrow, captivity, or any kind of trouble;
+Intercessor: As violence rages on, we pray for all paramedics, humanitarian aid workers, medical staff, front-line journalists, and international jurists.
+For all who are in danger, sorrow, or any kind of trouble;

 People: For those who minister to the sick, the friendless, and the needy.

 Intercessor: For the peace and unity of the Church of God.
-In our Anglican Communion Cycle of prayer, we pray for The Church of England.
-In our diocesan cycle, we pray for assurance as we journey with Jesus to the cross – may we once again find his tomb empty;
+In our Anglican Communion Cycle of prayer, we pray for The Church of the Province of the Indian Ocean.
+In our diocesan cycle, we offer thanks for the Season of Spiritual Renewal;

 People: For all who proclaim the gospel, and all who seek the truth.

-Intercessor: For Andrew our Diocesan Bishop and Kevin our area Bishop, for Bishop Riscylla, and all Bishops and other ministers;
+Intercessor: For Andrew our diocesan Bishop, as well as Kevin and Riscylla, our Suffragan Bishops; for all Bishops and other ministers;

 People: For all who serve God in his Church.